forestgardenwales/forestgarden.wales/content/tours.md

   * Blue Bean vegetable border
   * Mushroom Manor: growing mushrooms on logs
   * Willow Walk
-6. Tea & homemade biscuits
+6. Coffee & homemade cake
 7. Exit via plant shop

 Please note, BOOKING IS ESSENTIAL.
 Wellies and waterproofs highly recommended.
 Also, at the very least, a mild interest in gardening is a prerequisite: the garden is in its early stages and indifferent individuals will only see twigs.